 The Present Research

-The present research tested the hypothesis that individuals at both extremes of the left-right ideological spectrum tend to hold less ambivalent political attitudes than individuals who place themselves more towards the center of the scale.
-In statistical terms, this hypothesis implies predicting a reversal of the sign of the linear association of ideology with ambivalence from positive to negative as one moves from left to right on the ideology scale at some point, which is not specified a priori (Simonsohn, 2018).
-However, the fact that the present research investigates the association of ideological orientations with political attitudes specifically (rather than with non-political attitude objects), implies that this hypothesis has to be further specified: Given (a) that ideological orientations can be expected to be associated with the individuals’ general attitudes toward the attitude objects and (b) that extreme general attitudes can be expected to be lower in ambivalence than moderate attitudes, the predicted association of ideology with attitudinal ambivalence has to be tested controlling for the association of ambivalence with general attitudes.
+The present research investigated the association of individual differences in political ideology and with attitudinal ambivalence by testing the following hypothesis that follows from the ideological extremity perspective:

+H1: Individuals at both extremes of the left-right ideological spectrum tend to hold less ambivalent political attitudes than individuals who place themselves more towards the center of the scale.

+In addition, this research investigated the association of political interest with attitudinal ambivalence by testing the following hypothesis which follows from the tenet that […]

+H2: Higher levels of political interest are associated with lower levels of attitudinal ambivalence.

-The main hypothesis of the present research was tested in three Studies that used different datasets of the German Longitudinal Election Study (GLES).
+These hypotheses were tested in three Studies that used different datasets of the German Longitudinal Election Study (GLES).
 Studies 1 and 2 investigate attitudes toward political candidates using data that was collected in the context of two different elections.
 Study 3 investigates attitudes toward political parties using data that was collected in the context of yet another election.
 The present research differs from previous research on the association of ideological orientations with attitudinal ambivalence by (a) testing the prediction that attitudinal ambivalence tends to be lower at both extremes of the left-right ideological spectrum (b) focusing specifically on political attitudes, (c) using data from large, demographically diverse samples collected in the context of actual federal elections, (d) using non-US samples, and (e) looking at both affective and cognitive attitude components.

 All data used in the present research as well as the documentations of the datasets are available for scientific research under the links specified in the References and the scripts of the analyses are available under https://osf.io/t2ncp/?view_only=b65254f4891f4aadbe8dd038ab1b1b38.
-The hypotheses and analysis plans were not pre-registered.
-However, tests of a-priory hypotheses and post-hoc tests are separated in the manuscript by reporting the former in the Results sections and the latter in the General Discussion.
-All analyses were conducted using R (R Core Team, 2021) and figures were creates using ggplot2 (Wickham, 2016).

 Study 1